Allostatic load: Regulatory model

-The term allostatic load is "the wear and tear on the body" which accumulates as an individual is exposed to repeated or chronic stress.

-It was coined by McEwen and Stellar in 1993.

-The term is part of the regulatory model of allostasis, where the predictive regulation or stabilisation of internal sensations in response to stimuli is ascribed to the brain.
+Allostatic load is part of the regulatory model of allostasis, where the predictive regulation or stabilization of internal sensations in response to stimuli is ascribed to the brain.
 Allostasis involves the regulation of homeostasis in the body to decrease physiological consequences on the body.
 Predictive regulation refers to the brain's ability to anticipate needs and prepare to fulfill them before they arise.

 Part of efficient regulation is the reduction of uncertainty.
-Humans naturally do not like feeling as if surprise is inevitable.
-Because of this, we constantly strive to reduce the uncertainty of future outcomes, and allostasis helps us do this by anticipating needs and planning how to satisfy them ahead of time.
+Humans are naturally averse to surprise; because of this, they constantly strive to reduce the uncertainty of future outcomes, and allostasis enables this by anticipating needs and planning how to satisfy them ahead of time.
 But it takes a considerable amount of the brain's energy to do this, and if it fails to resolve the uncertainty, the situation may become chronic and result in the accumulation of allostatic load.

-The concept of allostatic load provides that "the neuroendocrine, cardiovascular, neuroenergetic, and emotional responses become persistently activated so that blood flow turbulences in the coronary and cerebral arteries, high blood pressure, atherogenesis, cognitive dysfunction and depressed mood accelerate disease progression."
+The concept of allostatic load provides that "the neuroendocrine, cardiovascular, neuroenergetic, and emotional responses become persistently activated so that blood flow turbulences in the coronary and cerebral arteries, high blood pressure, atherogenesis, cognitive dysfunction, and depressed mood accelerate disease progression."
 All long-standing effects of continuously activated stress responses are referred to as allostatic load.
 Allostatic load can result in permanently altered brain architecture and systemic pathophysiology.

 Allostatic load minimizes an organism's ability to cope with and reduce uncertainty in the future.